lucj/argocd-helmfile-plugin/README.md

       - secrets.yaml <- Helmfile considers encrypted values are provided
 ```

-As the age key is given to the ArgoCD's helmfile plugin, each time the above application needs to be deployed / updated the plugin will be able to use this key to decrypt the properties first.
+As the `age` key is given to the Argo CD's helmfile plugin, each time the above application needs to be deployed / updated the plugin will be able to use this key to decrypt the properties first.

-Note: *age* is one of the encryption method that is supported by SOPS (and thus by Helmfile).
-Other encryption methods exist but they are not taken into account in this plugin.
+Note: `age` is one of the encryption method that is supported by SOPS (and thus by Helmfile).
+Other encryption methods exist, but they are not taken into account in this plugin.

 ## Status